Bug #11759

 applications uses frozen-string-literal:true.

-Updated by colindkelley (Colin Kelley) almost 9 years ago
+Updated by colindkelley (Colin Kelley) about 9 years ago

 - File 11759.patch 11759.patch added